hepcat72/CFF/README.md

 The final sequence output of this pipeline can be converted to a format which can be used in the Qiime analysis package.
 See qiime.org for more information.

+The benefit of this approach is the ability to find very similar sequences which behave differently in terms of abundance in a series of samples (e.g. a time-series).
+Toward that end, CFF provides a means by which to identify pairs of sequences that have high sequence identity and dynamically dissimilar abundances.

 This README file provides basic installation/usage information.
 For a thorough introduction to the cluster-free filtering approach, including the motivation, algorithm, limitations, and examples of application, see [1].
 For detailed usage information of individual scripts, see built-in documentation.